adembudak/vim-doctor/README.md

 the less time the build will take.

 3- At the end of this process, executables will be created.
-To make them available as command, we need to copy generated binaries and other files.
+To make them available as command, we'll need to add generated binaries somewhere available by *path*, a usual place for it usually `/usr/local/` but you can change this on configure step with `--prefix` parameter;

 `$ make install`

-This will install files to the `prefix` specified on *configure* step.

 ---